xeddmc/Streamzi/README_EN.md

 </div><br>

-StreamCap is a multi-platform live stream recording client that covers over 40 mainstream live streaming platforms worldwide.
-It supports batch recording, loop monitoring, scheduled monitoring, and automatic transcoding.
+StreamCap is a multi-platform live stream recording client based on FFmpeg and StreamGet.
+It covers over 40 mainstream live streaming platforms both domestically and internationally, and supports features such as batch recording, loop monitoring, timed monitoring, and automatic transcoding.

 ## ✨Features